FOSSBilling/FOSSBilling/GOVERNANCE.md

 FOSSBilling is an open source project which builds and maintains a free, open source billing and client management solution.

 Anybody with an interest can join the community, contribute to the project, and be a part of the decision making process.

+If you have dev skills, opinions, or the ability to support the project financially, then please do contribute.
+There are no barriers to entry and there are many different ways to be a part of the future of FOSSBilling.
+See the [Contribution Guidelines(https://github.com/FOSSBilling/FOSSBilling/blob/main/CONTRIBUTING.md).

-In the next few paragraphs we will explain how that process takes place.
+In the next few paragraphs we will explain how project roles are assigned and how the decision making process takes place.

 __TLDR; Project decisions are made by a consensus of the projects steering committee and informed by community discussion.__